whispycrispy/whispycrispy/README.md

 ☆ RP DNI I am not rping! and do not want to!!
 I will only do it with my closet friends.

-☆ When I say your making me uncomfy or give warnings pls back off, I want to feel comfortable playing Pt
+☆ When I say you are making me uncomfy or give warnings pls back off, I want to feel comfortable playing Pt

 ☆ unless I know you please leave me alone if I am drawing